crs4/rocrate-validator/docs/3_how_it_works.rst

     without a version is simply `ro-crate`.

-By following this process, the `ro-crate-validator` ensures that the RO-Crate metadata is validated against the most suitable profile, providing flexibility and robustness in handling different versions and profiles.
+By following this process, the `ro-crate-validator` ensures that the RO-Crate metadata is validated against the most suitable profile, providing flexibility in handling different versions and profiles.